 Exclusive footage of the Brexit negotiations leaked.
 Boris Johnson and his counterparts are making ‘fast progress’ as this video reveals.
 The leading Rebel Without a Clue, Dominic Grieve, had no comment this morning.

-We the two sides at loggerheads, even Westminster was in complete disagreement.
+With the two sides at loggerheads, even Westminster was in complete disagreement.
 Boris Johnson emphasised that he wants to reach a deal on a withdrawal agreement, while President Micron of France insisted that there must be a deal.
 In Parliament, Dominic Grievous and Sam Verbal-Gymnast refused to back their own government, demanding “We want a deal”.
 Philip Hammond in the meantime flew to Brussels with his unique message that he wants to see a deal made.

 The sides are as far apart as ever.